- What is System Design?

 What is System Design?

 System design is the process of defining system characteristics including modules, architecture, components, and their interfaces, and data for a system based on defined requirements.
 It is the process of identifying, developing, and designing systems to meet the specific aims and expectations of a corporation or organization.
-Systems design is less about coding and more about system analysis, architectural patterns, APIs, design patterns, and gluing it all together.
+Systems design is less about coding and more about system analysis, architectural patterns, APIs, design patterns, and glueing it all together.
 Designing your system appropriately for the requirements of your application will minimize unnecessary costs and maintenance efforts, as well as provide a better experience for your end-users because your application will be able to handle the architectural load.

 When it comes to tech interviews, it’s difficult to neglect system design!
 Almost every product-based company, whether it’s Facebook, Amazon, Google, or another, asks a series of questions based on System Design concepts such as scalability, load balancing, caching, and so on, during the interview.